Förbifart Stockholm: Grimsta Nature Reserve

 The tunnel proceeds under the Grimsta Nature Reserve.

 Regional Road 275

 The highway would continue underground directly west of Regional Road 275, ending at Akalla.

 The North Part

 The last part of the highway from Akalla to the E4 south of Häggvik would be above ground.

 Completion

-In 2009 the project was approved by the Swedish government in September 2009 and construction was expected to start in 2010 and take 8 years to complete.
+In 2009, the project was approved by the Swedish government in September 2009 and construction was expected to start in 2010 and take 8 years to complete.
 The cost was estimated at 27 billion Swedish kronor.
-However the construction start was in 2014 with real tunnel excavation starting 2016 with 10 years expected completion time and 34 billion kronor cost.
-In 2019 delays in tunnel construction and legal violations on work safety caused cancellation of a contract for one part of the tunnel.
-As of end of 2019 the expected completion time is 14 years, year 2030 and the cost 37 billion kronor.
+However, the construction start was in 2014 with real tunnel excavation starting 2016 with 10 years expected completion time and 34 billion kronor cost.
+In 2019, delays in tunnel construction and legal violations on work safety caused cancellation of a contract for one part of the tunnel.
+As of the end of 2019, the expected completion time is 14 years, year 2030 and the cost 37 billion kronor.